cfengine/documentation/overview/glossary.markdown

 The development of software is a branching process.
 At certain times, the software code splits into different versions following different paths.
 Each path needs to be maintained separately for a while.
-This often happens when a release is made, because one wants to freeze the development of a public release (allowing nevertheless for some minor bugfixes), while continuing to add features to a branch leading to future versions.
+This often happens when a release is made, because one wants to freeze the development of a public release (allowing only for some minor bug fixes), while continuing to add features to a branch leading to future versions.

 #### Components